-More recently, on Friday, February 8, 2019, a Milwaukee Department of Public Works employee named Bryan Rodriguez was working on the city’s north side filling a pot hole when he was struck and killed by a hit and run driver.
-In a Journal Sentinel article, Mayor Tom Barrett is quoted saying that Mr. Rodriguez was following the standard procedure of the department for filling a pothole.
+More recently, on Friday, February 8, 2019, a Milwaukee Department of Public Works employee named Bryan Rodriguez was working on the city’s north side filling a pothole when he was struck and killed by a hit-and-run driver.
+In a Journal Sentinel article, Mayor Tom Barrett is quoted saying that Mr. Rodriguez was following the standard procedure of the department for filling potholes.
 He was positioned directly behind the truck as he filled the pothole when a car struck and killed him.
-The driver of the vehicle fled on food, leaving the car at the scene.
+The driver of the vehicle fled on foot, leaving the car at the scene.
 Police did locate the driver, and she was taken into custody.

 When crashes happen, people sometimes go into temporary shock and are not able to think clearly.
 If you are involved in a crash and it becomes clear that the person who caused the accident is going to flee, it is important to get as much identifying information as possible.
 The most obvious bit of information to obtain is their license plate number, but even the color, make and model of the car can be useful.
 Authorities can use the license plate number to check who the vehicle was registered to and use that information in their investigation.

 It is also important to call the police – not only to conduct an investigation and try to find the person who caused the crash but to generate an Accident Report to document the crash and the fact that it was a hit and run.
 The accident report will also be useful when filing a claim with your insurance company soon thereafter.